THE CORTEX COLLECTIVE PHILOSOPHY

 In many cases, distress is not occurring because the person is failing the environment, but because the environment is repeatedly failing the person.

-A nervous system under chronic environmental mismatch will eventually show signs of distress, and this distress can manifest in many different ways.
+A nervous system experiencing chronic environmental mismatch will eventually show signs of distress, although that distress can look very different from one person to the next.

 A person may be doing everything that is asked of them whilst paying an enormous internal cost.